mind-blowing/cakephp-db-migrations/README.md

 This package also includes an extremely easy to use Fixtures shell that works seamlessly with Migrations.
 Fixtures also use YAML and are a great way to insert test and/or development data into your database.

-Please check out the examples directory within this package.

-Updates, new releases and other resources can be found at [http://codaset.com/joelmoss/cakephp-db-migrations/](http://codaset.com/joelmoss/cakephp-db-migrations/)
-For further assistance and additional resources, please check out my Blog at [http://developingwithstyle.com](http://developingwithstyle.com)